oneapi-src/oneDNN/doc/primitives/rnn.md

 \diffweightspeephole, \diffweightsprojection, \diffbias).
 Hence, these tensors should be properly initialized to zero before their first use, and can be reused across calls to accumulate gradients if need be.
+This behavior can be altered by the RNN flag `diff_weights_overwrite`.
+If this flag is set weight gradients will be initialized by zeros by the RNN primitive.

 @anchor dg_rnn_impl_limits